GriddleGriddle/Griddle/README.md

 ----------
 ###Changelog:###

+0.3.0

+- Pulling the React 0.14 update into a larger version update to prevent npm from assuming it's safe to update.

 0.2.15

 - Upgrade to React 0.14 - big thanks to Sajin Shrestha (@sajinshrestha) on nearly single-handedly taking on this effort!